Akshaykumarcp/ML-Model-KNN/README.md

 - as k increases, training error increases

+## Can KNN do Multiclass classification ?

+- Yup

+## Can KNN predict in probabilistic prediction ?

+- Whoa!
+Yeah

-## What happens to KNN when dataset is imbalanced
+## KNN when dataset is imbalanced

 - The prediction is biased by the majority classes.